deeterbleater/deertick/CONTRIBUTING.md

 ### Communication Channels

 - GitHub Issues: For bug reports, feature requests, and detailed discussions
-- [Discord Server](https://discord.gg/vEtRuGrsnD): For quick questions and community chat (replace with actual link)
+- [Discord Server](https://discord.gg/vEtRuGrsnD): For quick questions and community chat

 Thank you for contributing to DeerTick!
 We appreciate your efforts to make our project better.